ariannedee/intro-to-django/README.md

 Install, open, and use the default settings.

 ### 4. Download the course files
-If you're viewing this on GitHub already, stay on this page.
-Otherwise, go to the GitHub repository: https://github.com/ariannedee/intro-to-django

 #### If you know git:
 Clone the repository.